meshery/meshery/docs/pages/guides/mesheryctl/running-system-checks-using-mesheryctl.md

 ##### Question: While running `mesheryctl system check --preflight` it says I didn't install Kubernetes, but I have Docker installed and the test returned "Meshery prerequisites met".
 Is that all good?

 **Answer**: _Yes, as long as you've Docker installed, it's fine to run Meshery.
-But you will need a Kubernetes cluster to handle tasks such as deploying service mesh and so on, if you want to do them via Meshery._
+But you will need a Kubernetes cluster to handle tasks such as deploying infrastructure and so on, if you want to do them via Meshery._

 ##### Question: I ran a preflight check to see if I satisfy all requirements for Meshery in my system.
 It returned postive results but I couldn't start Meshery.
 What to do?